mye280c37/mye280c37.github.io/_posts/2025-11-04-communication-network-03.md

 | **High reliability (5QI = 4–7)** | Use PDCP duplication if needed (RLC-AM handles ARQ) |
 | **Throughput-oriented (eMBB)** | Aggressive ROHC, moderate reordering window, efficient batching |

-➡️ PDCP fine-tunes delay/reliability trade-offs based on 5QI, while ARQ retransmission is managed by RLC-AM.
+➡️ PDCP tunes the latency/reliability trade-off based on the 5QI characteristics of the QoS Flow(s) mapped to the DRB, while ARQ retransmissions are handled by RLC-AM.

-### RLC Layer — 5QI-based Handling
+### RLC Layer — QFI/5QI-Driven Behavior

 Performs segmentation/reassembly and ARQ (AM) or low-latency transmission (UM), then forwards RLC logical channel (DTCH) to the MAC layer.

+- Like PDCP, RLC configuration is applied per DRB.

 | QoS Type | RLC Mode | Key Features |
 | --- | --- | --- |